Paid parking permits coming to 10 busy Metro park-and-ride lots

 “The idea that we’re going to suddenly just build a whole bunch of these all over the place and thereby settle demand is just not realistic,” Balducci said.

-The debate reflects a divide among commuters and policy makers over the best way to improve the park-and-ride lots, where in some cases drivers have to show up at 7 a.m. or earlier to secure a spot.
+The debate reflects a divide among commuters and policy makers over the best way to improve the park-and-ride lots, where some drivers show up before 7 a.m. to secure a spot.

 Metro argues permits will give commuters peace of mind about finding a space and spread out the demand for buses during the busiest morning hours.
 Critics question whether paid parking will hurt people with lower incomes or leave them competing for fewer non-permitted spots.